 In some cybersecurity careers, the work focuses on designing systems built to withstand attacks.
 Those who earn a CISSP (Certified Information Systems Security Professional) certification learn to design such systems and how to implement and manage them.
 Those who earn the CISSP also have formed a community that offers networking opportunities, educational tools and other resources.

 Not every certification program is for every information security professional.
-But with the variety offered, it’s easy enough to find the cybersecurity certification program that will best prepare you for success in your chosen area of the field.
+But with the variety offered, it’s easy enough to find the cybersecurity certification program that will help prepare you for success in your chosen area of the field.